The two-list exercise

 Interview the real experts

-If you’re not growing
+If you are not growing

 How this insight supports different learners